deezplace

 Pictographic language systems are, I believe, a little too cumbersome for practical use, but as many of us specialise in studies that fascinate us so too may Kanji fascinate you enough that you devote the large amount of time needed to memorise the 1800 Kanji you would need for "daily" use in modern Japan.
 There are *many* more combinations of Kanji than 1800 but this would give you a workable level of comprehension.

-You need just under 2,000 to be up with the 'average' Japanese school leaver.
+You need just under 2,000 to be up with a Japanese at the end of high school.

 Many students in Japan are losing the ability to read and write Kanji.
 Computers make it easier to write Kanji by providing the possible Kanji characters when the Hiragana sounds are typed in.
 The typist merely selects the desired Kanji.
 But the typist may not recall correctly which Kanji to use, especially if the meaning is sophisticated.